peterhinch/micropython-async/v3/docs/THREADING.md

 The `ThreadsafeFlag` has a limitation in that only a single task can wait on it.
 The `ThreadSafeEvent` overcomes this.
 It is subclassed from `Event` and presents the same interface.
 The `set` method may be called from an ISR or from code running on another core.
 Any number of tasks may wait on it.
+To install the threadsafe primitives, the `threadsafe` directory and its contents should be copied to the MicroPython target.

 The following Pyboard-specific code demos its use in a hard ISR:
 ```python